InfiniBrains/Awesome-GameDev-Resources/blog/posts/NotesOnSubmissions/NotesOnSubmissions.md

     "During our classes, we may use AI writing tools such as ChatGPT in certain specific cases.
 You will be informed as to when, where, and how these tools are permitted to be used, along with guidance for attribution.
 Any use outside of these specific cases  constitutes a violation of Academic Honesty Policy."
 [Source](https://clt.champlain.edu/kb/communicating-your-chatgpt-ai-policies/).

 The learner has to produce original content.
-But you can use tools like ChatGPT to answer questions, but not to solve the problems, assignments or quizzes.
+You can use tools like ChatGPT to answer questions, but not to solve the problems, assignments or quizzes.

 The rationale is that the student has to learn the concepts and ideas, and not just copy and paste the answers.

 ### What is acceptable:

-- On coding assignments or interactive assignments, you can ask AI questions about concepts, ideas, sintaxes etc;
+- On writting, coding assignments or interactive assignments, you can ask AI questions about concepts, ideas, sintaxes etc;
 - You can ask AI assistants what is wrong with your code, but you cannot use the answer 1 to 1 copy to your final submission, you have to modify it;
 - If your submission contains part of AI assisted tool, you have to cite it.
-Ex.: "I prompted ____ in ChatGPT and the answer was ____.", and I will deduct points from your submission with fairness instead of giving you zero points;
+Ex.: "I prompted ____ in ChatGPT and the answer was ____.", and an a professor, I will deduct points from your submission with fairness instead of giving you zero points;

 ### What is not acceptable